Council of Governors 2020

-I have been a Merton resident for 16 years and my family has often used the services at both St George’s and Queen Mary’s.
+I have been a Merton resident for 20 years and my family has often used the services at both St George’s in Tooting and Queen Mary’s in Roehampton.
 With two teenage children and ill and aging family, we have experienced the best and worst of public and private care in the UK, US and Netherlands.
 I want to bring my breadth of experience to improve standards of care for all local residents.

 Nasir Javed Khan

 Having lived locally for over 42 years I have a strong connection with St George’s, both as a patient and volunteer involved in many health awareness programmes such as St George’s Heart Failure awareness programme.
 I have experience of working in a number of UK organisations including Head of Human Resources and Compliance of an international charity, Ambassador for Peace, member Merton interfaith group, Merton Voluntary Service Council and Governor of Richard Lodge High School Merton.

 Rest of England